 PUL has demonstrated a significant improvement in quality of life for patients compared to medications.2,3 PUL is the only BPH procedure shown not to cause new and lasting erectile or ejaculatory dysfunction.1

 PUL uses a revolutionary approach to treating BPH that lifts and holds the enlarged prostate tissue so it no longer blocks the urethra.
 It is the only BPH treatment performed by a urologist that does not require heating, cutting, or removal of the prostate tissue.
-The procedure is typically performed using local anaesthesia in the outpatient clinic or day surgery unit.
+The procedure is typically performed in the hospital using local anaesthesia.
 Patients typically return home the same day without a catheter.1

 An enlarged prostate can narrow or even block the urethra.